• Skip to primary navigation

 Jump to Recipe

-This quick & easy Smoked Salmon Tartare is the perfect prep ahead appetizer.
-Delicious and sophisticated, it's seasoned with spicy French Dijon mustard and a hint of rum, and topped with crispy fried capers.
+This Smoked Salmon Tartare is the perfect prep ahead appetizer.
+It's elegant, refined, easy to make in 20 minutes and perfectly seasoned with Dijon mustard and a hint of rum.
+And the finishing touch?
+Crispy fried capers that you'll want to serve with everything.

-top down view of a deconastructed smoke salmon tartare
+top down view of a smoked salmon tartare with chopped red onion, lemon and dijon mustard on the side.

 Save This Recipe Form